thelabdc/DDOT-ATE-PUBLIC/README.md

 - What it does:
     - Uses simulation to identify the correct alpha to use as a threshold for significance at the 95% level when correcting for the pre-registered 12-test citation family.
 - Outputs:
-    - 0.004704705, the simulated alpha with 20,000 simulations  (Calculated 11/17/2023)
+    - 0.004704705, the simulated alpha with 20,000 simulations  (Calculated 2023-11-17)

 ### Sensitive data

 Several data sets are are _not_ included in this repository due to the sensitive nature of the data.
 They include:

 - **citation_summary**: This dataset contains summary information on our four main citation outcomes in the pre-treatment period:
-  -  risky citations at 3 months (November 2022-February 2023): red light citations and speeding > 15 mph above the speed limit
+  -  risky citations at 3 months (November 2022 - February 2023): red light citations and speeding > 15 mph above the speed limit
-  -  risky citations at 12 months (February 2022- February 2023): red light citations and speeding > 15 mph above the speed limit
+  -  risky citations at 12 months (February 2022 - February 2023): red light citations and speeding > 15 mph above the speed limit
-  -  total citations at 3 months (November 2022-February 2023)
+  -  total citations at 3 months (November 2022 - February 2023)
   -  total citations at 12 months (February 2022-February 2023)